Octopuzzz/Octopuzzz/README.md

 - Hi👋, My Name Reagent
 - Computer Science at Binus
 - 🌍 I'm based in Indonesia 🏝️
-- 👀 I’m interested in WebDev and Game Development
+- 👀 I’m interested in WebDev, Infrastructure, Game Development, Web3 & Block Chain.
--

 <!---
 Octopuzzz/Octopuzzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.